LiquidSonics releases Reverberate (and Reverberate LE beta)

-LiquidSonics has released Reverberate, a highly efficient convolution audio processor offering true zero-latency operation for two separate, stereo impulse responses.
+LiquidSonics has released a highly efficient convolution audio processor offering true zero-latency operation for two separate, stereo impulse responses.

 Reverberate seeks to provide a richer and more dynamic sounding reverb from impulse responses by optionally modulating an amalgamation of two, separately controllable IRs using an LFO.
 Further modulation is possible using the post-processing effects; an all-pass interpolator chorus provides a fuller sound and an over-sampled analogue prototype paragraphic equaliser is provided with dual LFOs.
 These features make for a livelier sound than typically associated with some convolution reverbs, at a very competitive price.